 9. Become an expert.

 Be the “go to” person for whatever product or service you are selling.
 Be the leader in your field.
 Educate yourself and dedicate yourself to the pursuit of mastery in your chosen field.
 One way to become an expert is by reading 12 books a year on topics related to your business.
-Do whatever you have to do to be the person to turn to when they need your product or service.
+Do whatever you have to do to be the person they turn to when they need your product or service.
 Another way to become the expert is by sharing your knowledge and teaching other people what you know.
 Sending a monthly newsletter, blogging, creating videos, writing a book, and interviewing experts on a podcast are excellent ways to showcase your knowledge and to become known as the expert.
 Speaking to local groups and associations is another way to position yourself as the expert.

 And never fall into the “I already know that” trap.
 Get out of the habit of saying: “I already know that.”
 Replace it with: “Oh, that’s interesting.”
 I have read an entire book that contained ideas I had already heard or read elsewhere, but then towards the end of the book I found one idea or sentence that had a tremendous impact on my business.
 Never discount knowledge.
 Always pursue information and people who can help you.
 Never stop learning.
 Stay curious!